 Source: OECD (2023), Table A1.3.
-For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[1]).
+For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[11]).

-As the demand for skills in the workplace changes ever more quickly, the importance of lifelong learning continues to grow.
-In Slovenia, the share of adults who participated in non-formal jobrelated education over a four-week reference period is 8% among 25-64 year-olds with vocational upper secondary or post-secondary non-tertiary attainment, 14% among those with general upper secondary or post-secondary non-tertiary attainment and 22% among those with tertiary attainment.
+- On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Switzerland the corresponding figure is 12.4%.
+Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age. - As the demand for skills in the workplace changes ever more quickly, the importance of lifelong learning continues to grow.
+In Switzerland, the share of adults who participated in non-formal job-related education over a four-week reference period is 11% among 25-64 year-olds with vocational upper secondary or post-secondary non-tertiary attainment, 15% among those with general upper secondary or post-secondary non-tertiary attainment and 24% among those with tertiary attainment.
 This compares to average shares of 7% (vocational upper secondary or post-secondary non-tertiary attainment), 7% (general upper secondary or post-secondary non-tertiary attainment) and 14% (tertiary) across the OECD.